-3-in-1 jackets: 3-in-1’s that feature a removable fleece insert are great for the car – since you can unzip the outer layer, remove it, and leave the fleece on under the straps.
+Those featuring a removable fleece insert are great for the car since you can unzip the outer layer, remove it, and leave the fleece on under the straps.
 The outer jacket can be used over top of the straps (the child can use it as a blanket, or put their arms in the sleeves so it is worn backwards).

-Please note that jacket also needs to be short – as if it is longer than to the hips it will definitely be too bulky for the car seat.
+Please note that jacket also needs to be short.
+If it goes below the hips it will definitely be too bulky for the car seat.